 I’ve learnt plenty, rediscovered the joys of a landline, and got to know a little about the wonderful people around now, some 20 years since I was here as a schoolgirl.Sally

 I look forward to the day when it will be safe to come back to church together for our services and all the lovely community groups we usually have.
-I’m also looking to wandering around the shops and library and those streets and fields which are so familiar to see what has changed and what has stayed the same.Sally
+I’m also looking forward to wandering around the shops and library and those streets and fields which are so familiar to see what has changed and what has stayed the same.Sally